InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 1. **Via Slack.** Join the InnerSource Commons [Slack instance](https://isc-inviter.herokuapp.com/) and enter the `#innersource-patterns` channel there.

 2. **During the patterns office hours.** We established a regular cadence of office hours for you to ask questions.
-You can find out about the next patterns hoffice hours in the calendar at the bottom of [this page](https://innersourcecommons.org/resources/).
+You can find out about the next patterns office hours in the calendar at the bottom of [this page](https://innersourcecommons.org/resources/).

 ## License of Contributions